Rob Behrens: Career

 In the summer of 2008, Behrens became the Independent Adjudicator and Chief Executive of the Office of the Independent Adjudicator for Higher Education (OIA).
 He replaced the first Independent Adjudicator, Baroness Ruth Deech and became a full-time Adjudicator highlighting the rise in student complaints since its inception in 2004.
 Behrens' first major statement in October 2008 was to produce the Pathway Report to develop the OIA into a key stakeholder in the Higher Education spectrum, along with making sure that the day to day processes are up to standard.
 Key Stakeholders were invited to comment and qualitative and quantitative findings and comments were published in the report which was published in February 2010.
 At the end of 2010, the OIA produced the second round of the Pathway Report highlighting the key issues emerging from the Pathway Report, and in July 2011, released the Pathway 3 Consultation in reply to the Higher Education White Paper, highlighting the importance of students at the heart of the system.
 In January 2011, Behrens was named as a lay member of the BSB board.
 In June 2011, the OIA produced their Annual Report which signifies yet another record rise in complaints and singled out Academic Misconduct as an emerging issue.

 Behrens was appointed Commander of the Order of the British Empire (CBE) in the 2016 New Year Honours for services to higher education.
+He was knighted in the 2024 King's Birthday Honours "for public service".

-Behrens was appointed Parliamentary and Health Service Ombudsman on 6 April 2017.
+Behrens was appointed Parliamentary and Health Service Ombudsman on 6 April 2017, serving until he stepped down on 27 March 2024.